 QR codes make it easy to access an online shop or link.
 With Pomelo Pay, you can turn your online shop into a QR code for free, allowing you to promote your website and services on literally anything with a surface!
-This could be a flyer, an advertisement, or even on someone else’s website or newsletter.
+This could be on a direct mail flyer, an advertisement, or even on someone else’s ecommerce website/newsletter.

 Every local community in the UK has its own landmarks and historical monuments.
 Why not take advantage of those and incorporate them into your brand?
 One way of doing this is by taking photos of the team, brand, mascot or services in landmarks around your city and promoting them on your social media and website.